JainAbhi2411/DineQR/docs/prd.md

 4. Completed stages shown in green with checkmarks
 5. Pending stages shown in gray with clock icons
 6. Duration between stages displayed (e.g., 'Prepared in 15 mins')
+7. **Timeline automatically updates in real-time without manual refresh**:\n   - When restaurant updates order status, timeline instantly refreshes
+   - New checkpoint appears with smooth animation
+   - Progress tracker advances to new stage automatically
+   - Push notification received for each status change
+   - Toast notification slides down with status update
+   - No need to pull-to-refresh or reload page
-7. **Tap on order card to expand full details**:\n   - View complete order information
+8. **Tap on order card to expand full details**:\n   - View complete order information
    - View itemized list with item types, portion sizes (half/full), and customizations
-   - View pricing breakdown
-   - View payment information
+   - View pricing breakdown\n   - View payment information
    - View complete timeline with all timestamps
-8. Receive real-time push notifications for each status change
+9. Receive real-time push notifications for each status change
-9. Track estimated time for each stage
+10. Track estimated time for each stage
-10. Use chat to communicate with waiter:\n   - 'Can I add one more item?'
+11. Use chat to communicate with waiter:\n   - 'Can I add one more item?'
    - 'Please bring extra napkins'
    - 'Where is my order?'
-11. Waiter responds in real-time
+12. Waiter responds in real-time
-12. Receive notification when food is served
+13. Receive notification when food is served

-**Phase 7: Dining Experience**
+\n**Phase 7: Dining Experience**
 1. Enjoy meal\n2.
 Use chat for any requests:\n   - Request condiments
    - Report issues with food
    - Ask for recommendations for dessert